openrport/openrport/docs/no01-on-demand-tunnels.md

 ::: tip
 If you expose your API to the public internet, it's highly recommended to enable HTTPS.
 Read the [quick HTTPS howto](no08-https-howto.md).
 :::
 By default the built-in web server can run the API only on ports below 1024.
-To circumvent this limit refer to [running the API on privileged ports](#Running the-API-on-a-privileged-port)
+To circumvent this limit refer to [running the API on privileged ports.](#running-the-api-on-a-privileged-port)

 Test if you set up the API properly by querying its status with `curl -s -u admin:foobaz http://localhost:3000/api/v1/status`.